-"Creative Talent Development & Inclusion is the seamless connector for writers, producers and directors at all levels and our creative partners across Disney General Entertainment Content.
+"Creative Talent Development & Inclusion is the seamless connector for writers, producers and directors at all levels and our creative partners across Disney Entertainment Television Content.
 Through our industry-leading talent placement and professional development pipeline, and our signature programs and partnerships, CTDI continues to set and raise industry standards for inclusion, community engagement, and data-driven service and outcomes in connecting talent to opportunities."

 A veteran of television programming development, Tim McNeal transitioned into talent development as Vice President of Talent Development & Diversity in 2006.
 With the 2013 restructuring of the team, he was promoted to head of Creative Talent Development & Inclusion.

 In his role, McNeal oversees DET's Creative Talent Development hiring referrals and events, professional development offerings and talent programs, including the Disney Entertainment Television Content Writing Program, Disney Entertainment Television Content Directing Program, Disney Entertainment Television Content PA program and National Latino Media Council (NLMC)/National Hispanic Media Coalition’s (NHMC) Latino Television Writers Program, among others.
 He is also responsible for further expanding the scope of these programs across DGE.
 Additionally, McNeal serves as a primary liaison between DGE and diversity-related coalitions, nonprofit arts institutions and entertainment industry guilds, and he leads the strategic planning for the Company’s diversity agenda across DGE business units.